FERUS Festival: Sister Sylvester "The Eagle and the Tortoise"

-The Eagle and the Tortoise is a theatrical reading experience tracing the story of a young Turkish woman who became an icon of leftist resistance as an armed militant, political prisoner, and proxy soldier in the American war against ISIS.
-Moving between myth, history, and journalism, The Eagle and the Tortoise shifts our perspective on this still-unfolding tragedy of our time.
-The piece makes use of Meyer Sound’s Constellation acoustic system and its immersive component Spacemap to envelop audiences in a live score improvised by both human and non-human performers.
+The Eagle and the Tortoise, an immersive theatrical experience presented as part of FERUS Festival, traces the story of a young Turkish woman who became an icon of leftist resistance as an armed militant, political prisoner, and proxy soldier in the American war against ISIS.
+Enveloping audiences in a three-dimensional sonic environment courtesy of Meyer Sound’s Constellation and Spacemap systems, The Eagle and the Tortoise shifts our perspective on this still-unfolding tragedy of our time.

 Lighting design by Bruce Steinberg